Homemade salted caramel ice cream without ice cream maker, ready in five minutes. No eggs, no custard ice cream base, just three ingredients.

 I do like to serve it with filo pastry sprinkles that you can see in the pictures.
 Dive into my recipe for filo cones - it's nothing other than sweetened stacks of filo pastry, baked and smashed.

 It's a relatively modern invention, by a chocolatier Henri Le Roux in 1977.
 It was a way to celebrate salted butter from Brittany as well as balance the hint of bitterness that burnt sugar possesses.
 The rest is history.

-Make it without salt – it will be one of those ‘only 2 ingredients!’ shticks.
-Add less salt if you’re keen but sensitive to the taste; add more if like me and my friend you’d be happy to crumble crispy bacon into your bowl of vanilla ice.
+If it's not your flavour, make it without salt – it will make the recipe into one of those ‘only 2 ingredients!’ shticks.
+Add less salt if you’re keen but sensitive to the taste.
+Finally, add more if, like me and a friend of mine, you’d be happy to crumble crispy bacon into your bowl of vanilla ice.